Transport in Aberdeen: Ferry services to the Northern Isles

 NorthLink Ferries provides daily vehicle and foot-passenger service to Lerwick, Shetland, and regular service to Kirkwall, Orkney.
 On this route it operates two vessels, Hjaltland and Hrossey.
 These services arrive and depart at the ferry terminal which can be accessed off Market Street.
 The vessel can usually be clearly seen from the street when docked.

 Trams

 The last tram ran on 3 May 1958.
 All but one were then scrapped; the last is on display in the Grampian Transport Museum at Alford, Aberdeenshire.

 Future

 A new dual carriageway, the Berryden Corridor, is currently planned to be built within the city.

 A project called Aberdeen Rapid Transit (ART) has been discussed.
+It aims to provide fast public transport along two routes, with dedicated bus lanes and vehicles with room for up to 150 passengers.
 Although it has been described as "tram like", the system is expected to use buses.
 In 2021, the scheme was successful in bidding for Transport Scotland's Bus Partnership Fund, and received £12 million of funding.
-Renderings were revealed in November 2022 with more details expected to be released in 2023.
-The system is expected to cost £150 million.
+The system is expected to cost from £167 million to £323 million.